five approaches to

 Sustainable water management means the ability to meet the water needs of the present without compromising the ability of future generations to do the same.
 On a global scale, having sustainable water means each person on the planet has affordable access to the minimum 20-50 litres of water daily required to sustain life.

-The lack of progress on SDG 6 undermines progress on all of the other SDGs, particularly on global health, education, food, gender equality, energy and climate change.
-The situation compromises the entire 2030 Agenda and other international agreements and weakens the international community’s ability to combat and prevent pandemics.
+The United Nations emphasises that water is at the core of sustainable development and critical for socio-economic development, healthy ecosystems and human survival.
+The lack of progress on SDG 6 undermines progress on all other SDGs, particularly impacting global health, education, food security, gender equality, energy access, and climate action.
+This compromises the entire 2030 Agenda and weakens the international community's ability to build resilience against future crises.

 Below are 5 programmes on the use platform being implemented by local governments in partnerships with NGO’s, civil society and the private sector to build sustainable water practices in their cities.